anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 This section addresses major open issues identified in the development of the Reference Model, Reference Architecture, Reference Implementation of the Common Cloud Infrastructure Lifecycle Framework.

-## 10.3.1 Discovery [Initial language]
+## 10.3.1 Discovery
+The workloads (VNFs/CNFs) and Cloud Infrastructure should be able to discover each other and exchange their capabilities required or offered.
+One of the key pain points for most of the operators is the VNF/CNF onboarding - both in terms of time and complexity.
+It could take weeks or months to onboard a VNF/CNF.
+There are lots of static and laborious checks performed to ensure the compatibility of the workloads with the corresponding Cloud Infrastructure.
+The onboarding of the workloads (network functions) should be automated as much as possible.
+The workloads and Cloud Infrastructure should be able to discover and negotiate their capabilities.
+Following should be supported:
+- Capabilities Discovery and Advertising
-The VNFs and NFVI frameworks should be able to discover each other and exchange their capabilities required or offered.
-CNTT reference model specifies a model, but OpenStack does not provide APIs to support such capabilities.
-Following should be supported: NFVI should be able to publish the capabilities it offers to VNFs/CNFs VNFs/CNFs should be able to query the NFVI for specific capabilities - such as number of cores, performance parameters.
-Negotiation/Hand Shake API - VNFs and NFVIs should be able to negotiate on certain capabilities.
-For instance, VNF desires HW acceleration for high throughput, but, should be able to fall back to high throughput offered by NFVI via DPDK offering, and vice-a-versa.
+    - Cloud Infrastructure should be able to publish the capabilities it offers to workloads (network functions)
+    - workloads should be able to query the Cloud Infrastructure for specific capabilities - such as number of cores, performance parameters
+- Capabilities Negotiation/Hand Shake API:
+    - workloads and Cloud Infrastructure should be able to negotiate on certain capabilities.
+For instance, workload desires HW acceleration for high throughput, but should be able to fall back to high throughput offered by Cloud Infrastructure via DPDK offering, and vice-a-versa.

-## 10.3.2 Support Load Balance of VNF/CNFs [Initial language]
+## 10.3.2 Support Load Balance workloads (VNF/CNFs) [Initial language]
 Ability to load balance workflows through multiple instances of same VNF or CNF - e.g. using ECMP to distribute workloads through the multiple instances of Firewall.
 As an example imagine a distributed finance application with multiple instances of Web-tier and DB-tier.
 The traffic needs to flow through multiple instances of Firewall (for HA as well load balancing).
 There is no simple way to accomplish this in OpenStack.

 ## 10.3.3 Service Function Chain [Initial language]